browlry/omnicalc/README.md

 I'm a high school math teacher with an irrational attachment to our old TI-83 Plus graphing calculators.

 Our students have a hard time with the learning curve on the 83+ (even when just using the calculator for simple arithmetic), but much less difficulty with the TI-84+.
-This appears to be because the TI-84+ lets you scroll up the home screen using the up arrow, while the TI-83+ only has `[2nd]` `[Entry]` to view previous entries.
+This appears to be because the TI-84+ lets you scroll up the home screen using the up arrow, while the TI-83+ only has `[2nd][Entry]` to view previous entries.

 I already install Omnicalc on these calculators (I like the thousands separators and parentheses assistant).
-Since Omnicalc already re-maps some keys (like re-directing `[Entry]` to its Entries menu), I thought it would be a fun project to see if I can modify Omnicalc to re-map the Up arrow to `[Entry]`.
-This would make the button more like the up arrow in Bash or Powershell.
+Since Omnicalc already re-maps some keys (like re-directing `[Entry]` to its Entries menu), I tweaked the code to re-map the Up arrow to `[Entry]` on the Home screen.
+This makes the key behave more like the up arrow in Bash or Powershell.

 ## Credits